nooma-42/NOOMA-42/README.md

 - 📫 How to reach me: paul.tc.yu@gmail.com;
 - I write article as hobby as well, mostly on [medium](https://medium.com/@paultcyu).

 Paul is a software engineer at KryptoGo and graduated with master's degree in computer science at National Taiwan University.
-Previously, he worked at SuDo Research as a blockchain research intern received ZK Grant by Ethereum Foundation to benchmark different lookup arguments and coordinated Acceleration Program in Privacy and Scaling Exploration team.
+Previously, he worked at SuDo Research as a blockchain research intern and received ZK Grant by Ethereum Foundation to benchmark different lookup arguments and coordinated Acceleration Program in Privacy and Scaling Exploration team.
 See more detail on Linkedin.